deltachat/deltachat-core-rust/spec.md

 We define the effective date of a message as the sending time of the message as indicated by its Date header, or the time of first receipt if that date is in the future or unavailable.

-# Transitioning to a new e-mail address (AEAP)

-When receiving a message:
-- If the key exists, but belongs to another address
-- AND there is a `Chat-Version` header
-- AND the message is signed correctly
-- AND the From address is (also) in the encrypted (and therefore signed) headers
-- AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order) (this condition is not that important since we will have eventual consistency even without it):

-  Replace the contact in _all_ groups, possibly deduplicate the members list, and add a system message to all of these chats.

 Copyright © 2017-2021 Delta Chat contributors.